MRaoShivani/Melanoma-Detection-Assignment/README.md

 - NumPy: A library for numerical computations in Python, used for working with arrays and mathematical operations.
 - PIL (Pillow): Python Imaging Library, used for loading and manipulating images.
 - Augmentor: A library for data augmentation, used for generating augmented images.
-- Seaborn: A statistical data visualization library based on Matplotlib, used for creating bar plots.
 - Google Colab: An online platform for writing and executing Python code, often used for data analysis and machine learning.

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

-## Acknowledgements
 - This project was inspired by the need for efficient melanoma detection.
 - The "Skin cancer ISIC The International Skin Imaging Collaboration" dataset was used for training and evaluation.
 - The project drew insights from various sources to develop an effective CNN model.